 ← Back to Projects

-AI API Gateway: Unified Provider Access Infrastructure
+AI Gateway: Reliable Model Access

 • Protocol Fragmentation: Each provider has a proprietary request/response format, streaming semantics (SSE), error handling, and authentication model.